 - During the meal, it can be really helpful to initiate talk about general topics and light current affairs, because sufferers often like to be distracted from their anxieties.
 The struggle with the eating disorder can be very preoccupying though, which can make it hard for the person to be actively involved in the conversation. - For distraction, it can be good to have music playing, or the radio on.
-This can also relieve tension in the room. - The person will also find obvious staring difficult to cope with, as this is usually a very distressing time for them. - Commenting on their meals/foods (especially portion sizes) can make the person feel very self-conscious, which will often make it harder for them to eat in front of others. - Challenging food behaviours that are inappropriate.
+This can also relieve tension in the room. - The person will also find obvious staring difficult to cope with, as this is usually a very distressing time for them. - Commenting on their meals/foods (especially portion sizes) can make the person feel very self-conscious, which will often make it harder for them to eat in front of others. - Challenging food behaviours -sometimes the person may try to hide food, by smearing it over the plate, or hiding it in a tissue for example.
 Most sufferers agree that confronting this helps in the long run, but can feel very humiliating at the time.
 It is important that challenges are done sensitively and carefully, so that it doesn't make the person feel guilty, embarrassed or ashamed.
 The eating disorder feeds on these feelings. - It can help if you could quietly and sensitively say something like" I can see you're really struggling, is there anything I can do to help you?" or "Would it help to talk about what's troubling you". - It is also really important to blame the illness, not the person.
 The eating disorder can make your relative 'not think straight' and behave in ways they wouldn't normally. - With rituals, it can be helpful for some people to be reassured that they don't have to carry these out.